tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

 ## Writing Tests

-If at all possible, please add tests whenever make a change to LiveCode -- whether it's a feature added, a bug fixed, or a behaviour tweaked.
+If at all possible, please add tests whenever make a change -- whether it's a feature added, a bug fixed, or a behaviour tweaked.

-### LiveCode Script
+### Script

 Script-only stack-based tests live in the `tests/lcs` directory and its subdirectories.

 Each group of related tests lives in a suitably-named `.livecodescript` file.
 For example, tests related to desktop clipboard integration are located in `tests/lcs/core/engine/clipboard.livecodescript`.
 When you add a new script-only stack file, it'll get picked up by the test suite automatically; there's no need to add it to a list anywhere.

 Each script-only stack contains a set of test commands, with names beginning with `Test`.
-Each test command gets run in a fresh copy of LiveCode.
+Each test command gets run in a fresh copy.
 A test command might look like:

 ````
 on TestMyFeature